 To help workers, Roosevelt signed into law the Wagner Act, also known as the National Labor Relations Act.
 The act created the National Labor Relations Board (NLRB), which protected American workers’ right to unionize and bargain collectively.
 The NLRB also gave workers a way to complain about problems they were having with owners.
 Although Republicans and factory owners did not like it, the Supreme Court decided that the Wagner Act was constitutional in 1937.
 The law received the strong support of John L. Lewis and the Congress of Industrial Organizations (CIO) who had wanted this sort of protection for many years.
 Following the law passed, Lewis started to try to get workers to join “the president’s union.”
 The connection between FDR and the law helped both Roosevelt and Lewis’ United Mine Workers union in the 1936 election.
 The Wagner Act was the beginning of organized labor’s long standing political support for the Democratic Party.

 Since the start of the industrial era in the early 1800s when Americans began working for others, the question of retirement had become a part of everyday life.
 Who should pay retired workers?
 At what age was retirement reasonable?
 In the beginning, people were expected to save a little of each paycheck for the day they would retire.
 The idea of a pension, money paid by companies to retired workers, was not common.
-Unfortunately, most working Americans lived paycheck to paycheck, with little or nothing extra to be saved for the future and many works had to pay for their families members who retired.
+Unfortunately, most working Americans lived paycheck to paycheck, with little or nothing extra to be saved for the future and many workers had to pay for their family members who retired.
 The Social Security Act of 1935 tried to fix this problem

 Many countries in Europe tried to start pension plans.
 Britain and Germany had some success.
 Roosevelt decided that the American pension plan, called Social Security, would be a “contract between generations.”
 The current generation of workers would pay a little each month that the government would give to the retirees.
 When a person turned 65, he or she would start getting money based upon the amount given over the years.
 In this way, Social Security works as a way to share money between people.
 Taking from working Americans and giving to the older people is what American Social Security is.

-Roosevelt knew that once Social Security became law, it would be a always be a part of American life.
+Roosevelt knew that once Social Security became law, it would always be a part of American life.
 He guessed that once workers had paid into a system for years, they would expect to receive their money.
 No politician would ever try to end the system once it was in place!
 He was correct.
 Social Security is still one of the most popular and most expensive things the federal government does for the people.

 A team led by Secretary of Labor Frances Perkins, the first female to hold a Cabinet position, wrote the Social Security Act.
 In addition to providing for retirees, unemployment insurance was part of the plan.
 The Federal government offered to match money states paid for the blind and job training or for the physically disabled.
 Unmarried women with children also received money under the Social Security Act.
 However, by far, the largest number of people who got money because of the law are America’s retirees.